grsbe/sparse-reconstruction-toolkit/README.md

 and related L1-ball constrained variants.
-It currently provides ADMM and FISTA solvers for standard and nonnegative LASSO problems, a two-block LASSO-ridge FISTA solver, plus Gurobi helper solvers and benchmark scripts for comparison.
+It currently provides ADMM and FISTA solvers for standard and nonnegative LASSO problems, a two-block LASSO-ridge FISTA solver, a soft-min robust LASSO solver for perturbed rows, plus Gurobi helper solvers and benchmark scripts for comparison.

 The solvers use `ProximalOperators.jl` for the L1, nonnegative, and L1-ball proximal steps.